equinixmetal-archive/docs-packet-legacy/guides/packet-esxi-6-7.md

-# Deploy VMWare ESXi 6.7 on Packet Bare Metal Servers
+# Deploy VMware ESXi 6.7 on Packet Bare Metal Servers

-To get a VMWare ESXi 6.7 server up and running on Packet, you need to deploy an ESXi 6.5 server and run the ESXi 6.7 update through an SSH session on the server.
+To get a VMware ESXi 6.7 server up and running on Packet, you need to deploy an ESXi 6.5 server and run the ESXi 6.7 update through an SSH session on the server.

 First make sure that SSH and Shell are enabled on the server, they should be enabled by default on Packet but if not, run the following: